Lambert of Arras: Legacy

-Lambert collaborated closely with his fellow bishops John of Thérouanne, Godfrey of Amiens, Manasses of Reims and Odo of Tournai, something even recognised by pope Paschal II who relied on them to resolve some of the regions most protracted legal disputes.
+Lambert collaborated closely with his fellow bishops John of Thérouanne, Godfrey of Amiens, Manasses I of Reims and Odo of Tournai, something even recognised by pope Paschal II who relied on them to resolve some of the regions most protracted legal disputes.
 Along with them, but also count Robert II and Clemence, he promoted Cluniac reforms throughout Flanders.
 The many petitions Lambert received from bishops, clergy and laypeople in the region show that he both acted and was perceived as highly influential person.

 In his time as bishop, Lambert had 23 acta issued in his name and gathered a corpus of 128 letters, 41 of which he had sent and 73 of which he received (14 letters were neither sent by nor addressed to him).
 Many of these are included in the Liber Lamberti, a record book which contains apart from letters also decrees and privileges concerning Lambert's tasks as a bishop.
 Included is also a letter from pope Urban to Flanders that, though original, was rewritten at some time after its original issue.

 Lambert of Arras was also connected to the legend of the Holy Candle of Arras, in which a Marian apparition gave the local people in 1105 a miraculous candle which healed people from ergot poisoning.
 The story was recorded by Lambert's successor and a church named Notre-Dame-des-Ardents built.